 The Legacy of Neo-Expressionism

 After dominating the European and American art markets from the late 1970s until the mid-1980s, the popularity of Neo-Expressionism began to decline.
-It was said that the quick deterioration of Neo-Expressionism was unlike any other 20thcentury art movement.
-Despite this, some debate has existed regarding the ways in which the later developments of Neo-Expressionism essentially led to the strain and eventual wear out of the movement.
+It was said that the quick deterioration of Neo-Expressionism was unlike any other 20th century art movement.
+Despite this, some debate has existed regarding how the later developments of Neo-Expressionism essentially led to the strain and eventual wear out of the movement.

 By the time the late 1980s rolled around, it seemed as if the art market was beginning to lose interest in the features of the Neo-Expressionism movement.
 Art critics and audiences began turning towards and responding to the critical new form of Postmodernism, as the search for a more explicitly avant-garde medium in art grew bigger.
 What was once viewed as a romanticized and Fauvist outlook on art was suddenly seen as backward and conventional, which gave Neo-Expressionism and its art an extremely negative connotation.